toramanomer/cookie-cheatsheet/readme.md

 -   The HTTP `cookie` header is a **forbidden request header** that contains the stored HTTP cookies.
 In other words, the header cannot be set or modified programmatically in a request.
 -   The attributes of the cookies are **not** sent.
 -   Multiple cookies with the same name can be present.
 For example, `Cookie: myCookie=myValue; myCookie=another`.
+(Because they could have been set with different domain-path attribute combinations.)
 -   Examples:
     -   `Cookie: cookieName=cookieValue`
     -   `Cookie: theme=light; sid=123`